1. Who is offering this service

 - Represent the Service or its outputs as coming from a licensed medical professional.

-You retain all rights to the images and text you upload.
+You retain all rights to the reports and text you submit.
 To operate the Service, you grant us a limited license to transmit your content to our AI provider(s) to generate the educational analysis you requested, and to display that analysis back to you in your browser.
-We do not store your uploaded images on our servers once the analysis is returned; the analysis itself lives only in your browser’s local storage (see our Privacy Policy).
+We do not store the original submitted reports on our servers once the analysis is returned; the analysis itself, plus a short text preview for the history list, lives only in your browser’s local storage (see our Privacy Policy).

 7. Intellectual property